-Once you start getting positive replies for your outreach email, you may find resource crunch to fulfill all the content requirements.
+Once you start getting positive replies to your outreach email, you may find a resource crunch to fulfill all the content requirements.
 However, to improve the Domain Authority in a month’s time, you have to make the links live ASAP.

 To ensure you keep up the pace, outsource the content writing requirements.
 Ensure that you give clear guidelines for the content to be written by the freelancers or outsourcing agency.